Microsoft Copilot Security: A Governance Guide

 - Implement the principle of least privilege

-Microsoft provides tools to help: SharePoint admin centre reports, Microsoft Purview Data Access Governance, and the SharePoint Advanced Management add-on.
-But in most cases, the audit requires manual review and decisions about who should access what.
+Microsoft gives you tools to work with: SharePoint admin centre reports, Microsoft Purview Data Access Governance, and the SharePoint Advanced Management add-on.
+They will tell you where the problems are.
+They will not tell you who should have access to what — that judgement is yours, and it is the slow part.

 2. Clean Up OneDrive Sharing